MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## Tips

+- Azure Well-Architected Review is a teamwork which has to be done in collaboration with workload owners and key stakeholders.
+Make it clear that this process must be free of any kind of blaming or finger pointing.
+Ask the respondents to be as honest as possible because that's the only uncover the issues and to fix them.
+Don't blindly trust their answers because there is a high chance of misunderstanding especially if the respondent isn't technically savvy.
+For every answer, ask clarifying questions to make sure you share the same understanding.

 - You should always sign in when you take assessments so that the tool can generate milestones.

   > [!WARNING]